ChaiScript/ChaiScript/cheatsheet.md

 } catch (float) {
 } catch (const std::string &) {
 } catch (const std::exception &e) {
-  // This is the one what will be called in the specific throw() above }
+  // This is the one that will be called in the specific throw() above }
 ```